artiya4u/CarbonDescent/README.md

 - Install [NodeJS 12+](https://nodejs.org/) on your Windows Machine.
 - Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.
 - Copy files in `controller` to the GTA V game directory.
-- Install Vjoy
+- Install Vjoy [Download the installer](https://sourceforge.net/projects/vjoystick/) and run it.
-[Download the installer](https://drive.google.com/file/d/0B2UgaM91sqeAVE4wWWh3emFDbms/view) and run it.
-This is locked to a known working of version of vJoySetup.exe hosted on Google Drive.
-You can install from vJoy's source forge if you're feeling [rebellious](https://sourceforge.net/projects/vjoystick/files/).
 #### Xbox360ce setup
 _Xbox360ce is a gamepad emulator that we will need in order to route control from vjoy to GTAV_
 * Close GTAV if it's open